openpnp/openpnp/DetectCircularSymmetry.md

 ```

 ## Fiducial Locator

+This is now the standard pipeline in newer OpenPnP versions.

 ![Fiducial Locator](https://user-images.githubusercontent.com/9963310/115297291-5597b180-a15c-11eb-940f-47a3cd2fde15.png)

 The **diameter** of the fiducial is automatically derived from the footprint.
 Therefore, the same underlying data can be used both for the classic `MatchPartTemplate` based pipeline and the new pipeline (obviously this only works if the ficucial is actually round).